aluque01/sopx/README.md

 New UI for email that represents messages in a color coded tree structure.
-Allows for easier ability to read adn follow large group emails.
+Allows for easier ability to read and follow large group emails.